-A healthy diet is one of the first things I mention, which is why I was interested in an article USA Today published last week discussing the Fertility Diet.
+A healthy fertility diet is one of the first things I mention when couples ask about what they can do to help achieve pregnancy.
+For that reason, I was interested in an article USA Today published last week discussing the fertility diet.
 It’s a plan based on research from the Nurses’ Health Study, one of the largest and most comprehensive studies on women’s health.

-For years, I have been telling my patients to follow a diet high in protein, vegetables, fruits, iron and low in fat and carbs.
-The Fertility Diet goes into more detail, which I for one, certainly do not disagree with.
+For years, I have been telling my patients to follow a diet high in protein, vegetables, fruits and iron, and low in fat and carbs.
+The fertility diet goes into more detail, which I certainly do not disagree with.

 The study detailed steps for improving fertility through changes in diet, weight and activity for women with ovulation-induced infertility.

 - Eat slow carbs.
-Choose whole grains, oatmeal and vegetables, which are not highly refined, over carbs like white bread and pasta, which can increase ovulatory infertility, which Brissette said can mean irregular ovulation or lack of ovulation.
+Choose whole grains, oatmeal and vegetables, which are not highly refined, over carbs like white bread and pasta, which can increase ovulatory infertility (meaning irregular ovulation or lack of ovulation).

 - Make it whole milk.
-If you’re trying to get pregnant, whole-fat diary is the best choice.
+If you’re trying to get pregnant, a fertility diet consisting of whole-fat diary is the best choice.
 Opt for whole milk over skim, and enjoy a small dish of ice cream or full fat yogurt each day.

 - Be active.
-If you don’t exercise regularly, starting could help your fertility.
+If you don’t exercise regularly, starting a workout plan could help your fertility.
 If you’re already active, be careful not to overdo it.
 According to Resolve, low body fat can affect ovulation and fertility.

 The number one recommendation listed is for the use of trans fat to be drastically reduced and I must stress how important that is.
 I become especially concerned with a diet of excess fat and carbs when women have a hormonal imbalance related to polycystic ovary syndrome (PCOS).

-I am somewhat surprised however, with the recommendation of whole milk, given the increased fat content.
+I am somewhat surprised, however, with the recommendation of whole milk in the fertility diet, given the increased fat content.
 While it probably does not impact the normal female attempting fertility, it could have a negative effect on patients with PCOS.
 Dairy may even have a negative effect on endometriosis.

 The PCOS patient may not only be impacted by the high fat in dairy but also by the sugar content as well.
 Women with PCOS have hyperinsulinemia (thus metformin is helpful).
-The high sugars can cause exaggeration of insulin output and long term, this can lead to weight gain because glucose levels fall and have an impact on the menstrual cycle and egg quality.
+The high sugars can cause exaggeration of insulin output and long term, which can lead to weight gain.
+Glucose levels fall and have an impact on the menstrual cycle and egg quality.

-Below is a list of foods that increase inflammation and could negatively impact endometriosis and subsequent fertility.
+Below is a list of foods to avoid in the fertility diet, because they can increase inflammation and may negatively impact endometriosis and subsequent fertility.

 - Processed and packaged foods